2024-CMPU9010-GROUP-3/PROJECT/Documentation/ui-walkthrough/notes.md

 # What is Magpie

 Hi everyone, thank you for joining us as we demonstrate our new tool, Magpie.
-Magpie is a web application that allows civil planners, and general users, to gather data on public amenities in a given area.
+Magpie is a web application that allows civil planners, and Non-Expert Users, to gather data on public amenities in a given area.
 This data can be used to inform decisions on where to build new amenities, or, to identify areas that are *lacking* in certain amenities.

 # Why is Magpie better than our competitors